m-niedzielski/digital-voltmeter/testing/test_plan.md

 ## Results

-Test results are recorded in 'results.csv'
+Test results are recorded in 'results_divider_test.csv'